Sleep Medicine Division

 Drs.
 Modur and Ortstadt are responsible for interpretation of polysomnograms performed at the Parkland Memorial Hospital Neurophysiology Laboratory, which houses a two-bed sleep laboratory directed by the Department of Neurology and Neurotherapeutics, and performs approximately 50 sleep studies per month.
 Neurophysiology fellows rotating in epilepsy and EEG also obtain experience in polysomnogram interpretation at his facility.
 Plans are being made for significant expansion of the sleep laboratory with the construction of the new Parkland outpatient clinic facility.

-Dr. Carter and Dr. Ortstadt are staff members at the UT Southwestern Clinical Center for Sleep and Breathing Disorders at St. Paul University Hospital, which is a hospital-based facility directed by the Pulmonary Division of the Department of Medicine.
+Dr. Carter and Dr. Ortstadt are staff members at the UT Southwestern Clinical Center for Sleep and Breathing Disorders, which is a hospital-based facility directed by the Pulmonary Division of the Department of Medicine.
 The Center obtained accreditation from the American Academy of Sleep Medicine as a comprehensive sleep center in July 2010.
 The neurologists see outpatients for consultation and ongoing care for the full range of sleep disorders, and interpret sleep studies performed in the 6-bed sleep laboratory, which performs approximately 130 studies per month.

 The demand for sleep medicine consultation and specialty care has grown considerably since the center opened in 2007, and plans for expansion of the clinic are being developed.
 Both Medicine and Neurology are recruiting additional fellowship-trained sleep medicine physicians to join the faculty and expand the Center staff.
 Neurology Residents are encouraged to spend an elective month seeing patients and reading polysomnograms at the Center.
 Neurophysiology fellows each obtain brief sleep medicine patient care experience there.